ubcbraincircuits/s2p_demo/README.md

 You can verify that you have Anaconda if you have Anaconda Navigator in your applications.
 You can also verify by running the command ```conda --version``` in the Terminal (Mac/Linux) or the Anaconda Prompt application (Windows).

+>NOTE: We have found in tests prior to this demo workshop that performance of Suite2p on Intel Macs was slightly less reliable in comparison to other CPUs.
+If you encounter issues running Suite2p on your computer, please find a partner to work with for this demo.

 # Environment Setup
 1. Open Terminal/Anaconda Prompt and navigate to your unzipped "s2p_demo-main" folder.